SteviLen420/TQE_simulation/RESULTS/E_Only_Simulation/TQE_Universe_Simulation_Full_Pipeline__energy_only_20250920_145826/README.md

 Please be aware that the results presented in this directory are **preliminary and not conclusive**.

 The data generation pipeline is still under active development, may contain bugs, and requires further refinement.
-These outputs should be considered **representative**—their primary purpose is to serve as a proof-of-concept demonstrating that the theoretical simulations are operational and producing data as expected.
+These outputs should be considered **representative**, their primary purpose is to serve as a proof-of-concept demonstrating that the theoretical simulations are operational and producing data as expected.

 ## Directory Structure